arcaldwell49/STORK_summeR_2021/Week5/Answers.md

 | Diet                  |  1.145675 |  0.3818915 |     3 | 45.66535 |   2.044681 | 0.1208408 |
 | as.numeric(Time)      | 90.651586 | 90.6515865 |     1 | 45.07901 | 485.356496 | 0.0000000 |
 | Diet:as.numeric(Time) |  2.857942 |  0.9526473 |     3 | 45.16447 |   5.100557 | 0.0039956 |

+And, if we check the model, the residuals appear to be more “normal” and conform to the assumptions of a Gaussian linear model.
+Now, the test for normality is still “significant”, but the visualizations indicate that the violations of these assumptions may not be too terrible.

 ``` r
 # Check normality